 Delhi has set up their own Public Gambling Act, which prevents gambling within state borders.
 However, it doesn’t prohibit off-shore online casinos such as Pure Casino.

 Gambling in Karnataka is regulated by the Karnataka Police Act, 1963, as well as the Public Gambling Act, 1867.
-Gambling in a gaming-house is illegal, while rummy, poker, and horse racing are legal.
+Playing games of chance is illegal both online and offline, while rummy, poker, and horse racing are legal.

 While most gambling is prohibited within Meghalaya by their Prevention of Gambling Act (1970), horse race betting is not.
 Bets can be placed on Teer via licensed operators.